ericnrobertson/ericnrobertson.github.io/_pages/research.md

 ---
-layout: archive
 title: "Research"
+collection: research
-permalink: /research/
+permalink: /research/all
-author_profile: true
 ---

 **Working papers**

----
-title: "Malthus, Poverty, and Famines in British India: The Lessons From Haileybury *_(job market paper)_*"
+**Malthus, Poverty, and Famines in British India: The Lessons From Haileybury _(job market paper)_** _Agencies often fail to implement government programs as intended by policymakers.
-abstract: |
-	Agencies often fail to implement government programs as intended by policymakers.
 I investigate how exposure to economic ideas can alter implementation by government agents, focusing on the influence of Malthusian ideas on British bureaucrats in colonial India.
 Leveraging the death of Malthus at the East India Company College at Haileybury in 1834 as a natural experiment, I find that colonial officials who studied under Malthus implement harsher fiscal policies in response to rainfall shortages, a proxy for poverty.
 Malthus-trained administrators provide between 0.10 and 0.25 SD less relief across every common anti-poverty relief measure.
 Evidence from performance ratings suggests that these responses did not align with government priorities.
 The results offer new evidence concerning how economic ideas shape government policy through their influence on bureaucrats, and have implications for the design of training programs in order to better align implementation by agents with the intent of principals.

----
-title: "The Salt Shock: Scarcity, Substitution, and Surprising Health Spillovers *_(with Ramiro Burga, Sisir Debnath, and Sheetal Sekhri)_*"
+**The Salt Shock: Scarcity, Substitution, and Surprising Health Spillovers _(with Ramiro Burga, Sisir Debnath, and Sheetal Sekhri)_**

-abstract: |
-	We study the long-run health impacts of a 19th-century colonial tax that sharply altered salt prices across a fiscal border in British India.
+_We study the long-run health impacts of a 19th-century colonial tax that
+    sharply altered salt prices across a fiscal border in British India.
 To enforce the salt tax, the British built a 2,500-mile customs line, the salt hedge, which raised salt prices and limited access in eastern regions for several decades.
 Using a spatial